Financial Planning for Unmarried Partners in Washington

 • The purpose of the relationship

-• How each party pools their resources in the relationship (e.g., joint checking accounts, shared expenses for groceries, etc.)
+• How each party pools resources in the relationship (e.g., joint checking accounts, shared expenses for groceries, etc.)

 • Each party’s intent

-committed intimate relationship estate planning
+Committed intimate relationship and estate planning

-Agreeing to the Status of a Property
+Status of a property agreement

 If one member of the party decides not to create property rights within the relationship, they should document their decision in a written agreement.
 In this case, title property accordingly and distribute it according to the terms of a will.
 Without a will expressing intention, the courts may use the criteria above to determine the other party’s claim to property.